hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 `java.lang.RuntimeException: Column handle not found for segment WORLD_STATE`

-Ensure you are using `data-storage-format=BONSAI` instead of `data-storage-format=FOREST` on an existing Bonsai database.
+Ensure you are using `--data-storage-format=BONSAI` instead of `--data-storage-format=FOREST` on an existing Bonsai database.

 ### Resource temporarily unavailable